wangguanzzz/notes/english_learning.md

 5. I eat Mc Donalds twice a week.  one time -> once   two times -> twice once , twice
 6. what a cute cat!
-7 have you ever heard Chigaco
+7. have you ever heard Chigaco
 9. menu
+10. besides ...
+11. international